-- All candidates must be enrolled in at least six LCC credit hours during the term they are a candidate for ASLCCSG office by the application deadline.
+- All candidates must be enrolled in class on the LCC main campus and have paid the student activity fee during the term they are a candidate for ASLCCSG office by the application deadline.

 - ASLCCSG Presidential candidates must have completed a minimum of one term with a cumulative GPA of 2.5 to be eligible to run for office.

-- Candidates for all other offices must be enrolled in at least 6 credits and have a cumulative GPA of at least 2.5.
+- Candidates for all other offices must be enrolled in class on the LCC main campus, have paid the student activity fee, and have a cumulative GPA of at least 2.5.

-- All students elected to ASLCCSG office shall be required to enroll in, and complete at least six credit hours each term and maintain a 2.5 term GPA.
-Credits recorded as audit or received a no pass do not count as completed credits.
+- All students elected to ASLCCSG office shall be required to enroll in class on the LCC main campus, complete at least six credit hours each term, and maintain a 2.5 term GPA.
+Credits recorded as audit or as "no pass" do not count as completed credits.

 - No member of ASLCCSG shall simultaneously hold more than one office under this Constitution; (No member can run for more than one office)

 - No member of ASLCCSG shall be in the same executive office for more than 2 consecutive years.

 - No person shall vote more than once in any one election.